-Even today, Tsukiji Market remains one of Tokyo’s highlights, and you could easily spend hours wandering Tsukiji, shopping for knives and Japanese spices; sampling oysters, tea, omelettes; and enjoying coffee alongside market workers and other locals.
+Even today, Tsukiji Market remains one of Tokyo’s highlights, and you could easily spend hours wandering the market shopping for knives and Japanese spices; and sampling oysters, tea, and Japanese omelette!

-Day 5: Take the luxury bullet train to Kanazawa for seafood and tradition
+Day 5.
+Kanazawa: Take the luxury bullet train for seafood and tradition

 Getting to the historic city of Kanazawa used to require a little more effort, but now that you can reach it directly from Tokyo via the Hokuriku Shinkansen, there’s little excuse not to try and visit.